robot297/JAG_2_2019/grades/Lab 2 Questions.md

 Write a loop that asks the user to enter 5 numbers.
 The user should enter the numbers, one by one.

-Use the intInput("enter a number") method.
+Use the doubleInput("enter a number") method.

 Once the user has entered all the numbers, calculate the total and the average value.